About repairing network connectivity

 Repair Connectivity command

 The Repair ConnectivityRepair Connectivity command repairs network connectivity errors in the logical network.
-In a file or personal geodatabase, Repair Connectivity will repair the full extent of a geometric network.
-In the versioned environment, network connectivity will be repaired within the version currently being edited.
-The Repair Connectivity command is intended for use on the default version of a database once all the child versions have been reconciled and posted to Default.
-Any future child versions created from Default will benefit from any network inconsistencies that were repaired.
-Users should be cautious when running the Repair Connectivity command on the default version while it has outstanding child versions or when running this command on a child version; both can result in large numbers of conflicts when merging outstanding versions.
+When the Repair Connectivity command is run, the user is given the choice to run the command against the entire network or the current extent.
+The Repair Connectivity command can be used against any version in a geodatabase, including the Default version.
+The command is primarily intended for use on the default version of a database once all the child versions have been reconciled and posted to Default, so that any future child versions created from Default will benefit from any network inconsistencies that were repaired.
 To repair connectivity, you must select a layer in the table of contents that participates in the geometric network.

 During the process of repairing network connectivity, Repair Connectivity may perform actions that require user review.
 If warnings are encountered during repair of the network, a message box listing the type of warning, feature class, and Object ID of the feature is displayed at the end of the process.
 Types of warnings include the following: